Mikk

 Walk — BFS graph traversal

 From each seed function, Mikk traces the call graph outward using BFS.
-Configurable with --hops (default: 2).
+Configurable with --hops (default: 2 for CLI, 4 for MCP).

 validateToken → parseJWT → getKeystore